#307 · 3-26-26 · The Enlightenment

 The Man Who Sold the Enlightenment to Crowned Heads

-Friedrich Melchior Grimm arrived in Paris from Regensburg in 1748, a young German with good connections and better ambitions, and within a decade had built something that had never existed before: a private intelligence service for the enlightened courts of Europe, trafficking exclusively in ideas.
-His Correspondance littéraire, the biweekly newsletter he edited from 1753 to 1773, was sent under seal to Catherine the Great of Russia, the King of Poland, various German princes, and a handful of other crowned subscribers.
-It contained no news of politics or war.
-It contained everything else: reviews of new plays, assessments of Salon paintings, summaries of the latest Encyclopédie volumes, gossip about the philosophers, dispatches from the capital of European culture.
-Subscribers paid handsomely for what they could not buy elsewhere — a trusted, sophisticated eye in Paris, telling them what to think, what to buy, what to read.
+Friedrich Melchior Grimm arrived in Paris from Regensburg in 1748 and within a decade had built something that had never existed before: a private intelligence service for the enlightened courts of Europe, trafficking exclusively in ideas.
+His Correspondance littéraire, the biweekly newsletter he edited from 1753 to 1773, was sent under seal to Catherine the Great, the King of Poland, and various German princes.
+It contained no news of politics or war — only reviews of new plays, assessments of Salon paintings, gossip about the philosophers.
+Subscribers paid handsomely for what they could not buy elsewhere: a trusted, sophisticated eye in Paris.

-Grimm's position was genuinely unprecedented.
-He was not a philosopher himself, though he knew all of them — his friendship with Denis Diderot was one of the defining relationships of his life, and his intimacy with Madame d'Épinay gave him a permanent foothold in the salon world that produced and consumed Enlightenment ideas.
-He was not a diplomat, though he acted as Catherine II's most trusted cultural agent in Paris, advising on art acquisitions, negotiating the purchase of the Crozat collection (now in the Hermitage), and managing her intellectual reputation in the French republic of letters.
-He occupied a position entirely of his own invention: the indispensable intermediary between two worlds that needed each other but could not, without him, quite reach each other.
+He was not a philosopher, though he knew all of them — his friendship with Denis Diderot was one of the defining relationships of his life, and his intimacy with Madame d'Épinay gave him a permanent foothold in the salon world.
+He was not a diplomat, though he acted as Catherine II's most trusted cultural agent in Paris.
+He occupied a position entirely of his own invention: the indispensable intermediary between two worlds that needed each other but could not reach each other without him.
+The ENTJ sees institutional gaps others overlook.
+Grimm saw that courts' appetite for French cultural prestige was enormous and structurally unmet — and built the mechanism to supply it.

 An ENTJ who understood that cultural power and institutional power were different currencies and spent twenty years building the exchange rate between them, Grimm remains the most consequential cultural broker of the Enlightenment that almost no one remembers.